rapid7/insightconnect-workflows/workflows/Automated_Indicator_Enrichment/help.md

 This workflow automatically looks up IP addresses and URLs using open source threat intelligence via Slack command and reports information back to Slack.

-VirusTotal, Whois, AbuseIPDB and IPStack are all used to obtain information about the given indicator.
+VirusTotal, Whois, AbuseIPDB, and IPStack are all used to obtain information about the given indicator.

 Multiple indicators can be specified within a single command.